 After the headset has been paired with your smartphone, it will automatically reconnect for future uses.
 If you’ve paired multiple devices to the earphones, they will automatically reconnect to the last-used device.

-The earbuds use Bluetooth 5.0 and have a 10-meter range, which is pretty common for true wireless earphones.
-Bluetooth multipoint isn’t supported, so you must manually switch back and forth between devices via the touch controls.
-Only one high quality Bluetooth codec is supported: AAC, which was a bummer seeing how the OnePlus Bullets Wireless 2 and Bullets Wireless both support aptX.
+Only one high-quality Bluetooth codec is supported: AAC, which was a bummer seeing how the OnePlus Bullets Wireless 2 and Bullets Wireless both support aptX.
 Given AAC’s somewhat inconsistent performance on Android, some Android users may want to force SBC streaming depending on their handsets

 While this may seem disappointing, it isn’t a devastating specification because sound quality has more to do with audio engineering than Bluetooth codec support alone.
 Plus, the earphones’ semi-open fit means that your media is constantly subjected to auditory masking; in other words, loud environmental sounds make it hard to perceive the relatively quiet sound of your music—this particularly affects low-frequency notes.